davidgomez11/EC500/API_Exercise/README.md

   `Tweepy`, `Pillow`, `wget`, `Google Cloud Vision API` and `Google Cloud Storage` libraries, `FFMPEG`

 ## **Extra Notes**
 If you comment out the last four lines in the `main.py` you can run the functions which doesn't utilize the `Google Cloud Storage` and it'll work accordingly.
+If you want to run the functions which do utilize `Google Cloud Storage` then comment out the four lines above the last four lines.
 Still a work in progress regarding some member functions that need to be added or adjusted.

 Make sure to download `VLC` at http://www.videolan.org/ in order to run the video that is generated from this script.